koalalorenzo/home-manager-brew/README.md

 ```

 > [!CAUTION]
-> If you have already packages installed please read carefully how to import
+> If you have already packages installed please [read carefully how to import
+> existing packages](#importing-from-existing-brew-setup).
+By default,
-> existing configuration.
-Unless disabled, home-manager will uninstall packages
+> home-manager will uninstall packages installed manually, unless they are
-> installed manually, unless they are specified as code in the nix configuration
+> specified as code in the nix configuration

 # Usage